 The Great Nundle Dog Race

-A gold coin donation will gain entry to the ground and the first race is at 10.30am.
+A small donation of $2pp will gain entry to the ground and the first race is at 10.30am.
+Children 5 and under are free and so are your furry best mates.
 There are many races to enter such as the House Dog Races, Mongrel Invitation Stakes and Juvenile Canine Mini Stakes.
 If your dog can jump onto the back of a ute there is the Doggy High Jump, or if he loves to chase then you might try him in Stumpy’s Circular Dog Derby.
 There are great prizes to be won.

 The main race is The Great Nundle Dog Race, which is open to bona fide working dogs only.
 District graziers and station hands pit their pride and joy working dogs against each other to keep the tradition alive of finding the fastest dog.
 Of course, these days it’s all about keeping the dog on track to run the hundred metre sprint, and those dogs that are both fast and well-trained usually make it to the end!